BalaGuravaiahParimi82/Java-Interview-Questions/OOPS Concepts.md

 > **-** Abstract classes\
 > **-** Interfaces
 >
-> 2\. **Encapsulaon** : Encapsulaon is a process of *Binding data and methods within a class* .
-Think of it like showing the essenal details of a class by using the access control modifiers (*public, private,protected* ).
-So, we can say that Encapsulaon leads to the desired
+> 2\. **Encapsulation** : Encapsulation is a process of *Binding data and methods within a class* .
+Think of it like showing the essential details of a class by using the access control modifiers (*public, private,protected* ).
+So, we can say that Encapsulation leads to the desired
 > level of Abstraction.
 >
 > Example: